Summary: No

 Cultural Immersion

-Interactivity Rating
+Interactivity

-Overview of Cologne’s “Old-Town”
+Overview of Cologne’s “Old Town”

-One one hand, the central station is located right in the middle of the city, so visiting central bits of old town is easy.
+On the one hand, the central station is located right in the middle of the city, so visiting the central bits of the old town is easy.
 On the other hand, trying to see anything else is an odyssey that takes you across some of the ugliest urban landscapes in Europe.
 If you are legitimately interested in the Romanesque Architecture of the late Salian and Staufen Dynasties, then Cologne does actually have a lot to offer.
 For those people, I would suggest you read my travel guide on the city.

-Travel Guide to Cologne
+The Guide to Not Visiting Cologne

 - The Cathedral